MoonOfKiwi/frontend-project-44/README.md

 ### Game "*Brain-gcd*"

 **Description:**
-The user is shown two random numbers.
-The user must calculate and enter the greatest common divisor of these numbers.
+Two random numbers are shown to the user.
+The user should calculate and enter the greatest common divisor of these numbers.

 **Run:**
 ```bash